opf/openproject/docs/user-guide/work-packages/work-packages-faq/README.md

 ### When I create a new work package it's always a "Task".
 How can I change the default work package type?

 Please navigate to *Administration ->Work packages ->Types*.
 The type that is at the top of the list is the default type.
 To change it, use the arrows on the right to move another work package type to the top of the list.

+### What do the work package trackers and status stand for?

+The OpenProject configuration of trackers and workflows as you see it, is a very general one.
+All trackers and status are set in a way they would fit most projects and workflows.
+Yet, in your own configuration they can be changed and configured to your specific needs.
+You can define any kind of work package tracker you need, i.e. tasks, risks, bugs, user stories, ideas, and much more.
+Each project can choose which tracker they want to use from the global configuration.
+The workflows will also be configured globally for each installation, e.g. possible status for each issue tracker.

 ### I added new work package types.
 Why can i not see them?